MyRibbonApps/transaction-app-backend/README.md

 ## General info
 This is the transaction commission application's backend rest api.

-Because I was free to do as I pleased, I developed a local database that functions similarly to a genuine database in this scenario.
-I set it up so that I could keep transactions and clients.

-And, because I had some spare time, I created one api end point for creating new transactions and another for retrieving transaction commission details.

 ## Commission rules
-I created a fully customizable configuration file for commission rules, so you could add 100 rules without having to change any logic in the main code, so whatever.
+A fully customizable configuration file for commission rules, so you could add 100 rules without having to change any logic in the main code, so whatever.

 ## Transactions
 The endpoint for creating a new transaction is: